 Preacher at Divine Service

-The conference will begin with Divine Service at 11:00 A.M. on Monday, April 19 and end with Prayer for Travelers the afternoon of Tuesday, April 20.
-The detailed conference agenda can be found by clicking here.
+The conference will begin with Divine Service at 11:00 A.M. on Monday, April 24 and end with Prayer for Travelers the afternoon of Tuesday, April 25.

 The Saint Mark’s Conference concerns the confessional, sacramental, and liturgical life of the Church of the Augsburg Confession.
-It is hosted by Our Saviour Lutheran Church, Baltimore, Maryland and is open to interested clergy and lay persons.
+It is hosted by Our Saviour Lutheran Church, Baltimore, Maryland and is open to interested clergy and laity.